ajac-zero/mock-ai/README.md

 To learn more about the usage of each client, you can look at the docs of the respective provider, the mock clients are the exact same!

 ### Tool Calling
 All mock clients also work with tool calling!
-By default, a function call will be triggered if the substring "func" is found in the most recent message contents.
+To trigger a tool call, you must specify it in a pre-determined response.

 ```python
 from mockai.openai import OpenAI